Deepikakasikota/Corona-Detection-using-Lung-dataset--CNN/README.md

 We have 151 images in each folder.
 Using these two folders we have to findout the patient is effected to covid or not.

+In this I use the Convolutional Neural Networks - CNN to build the model and I use OpenCV to load the images.